Every Fantastic Four Movie, Ranked

 Story also captured the right tone, keeping his film light and sitcom-adjacent; he knew that a big part of the Fantastic Four is their capacity for petty inter-family drama, and this film is replete with bickering.

 The problem is that "Fantastic Four" is barely a superhero movie.
-This was supposed to be an outsize superpowered adventure, and the plot never brings our character to the fore as a super-team.
+This was supposed to be a superpowered adventure, and the plot never brings our characters to the fore as a super-team.
 Instead, the characters are far more concerned about undoing their powers, designing costumes, and hiring publicists.
 These are fine subplots, but it would have been nice if there had been an "A" plot at all.

 Story's follow-up to his unloved but financially successful 2005 film gained points for having a stronger story and a welcome injection of weirdness.
 The title character, the Silver Surfer, is a strange concept to begin with, and the movie rolls with his mystery.
 It seems the Silver Surfer (Doug Jones) is the herald of a space-faring, planet-eating monster called Galactus, and he arrives to interact with a planet's citizens a few days before his boss comes in and starts munching.
 Why he surfs is never explained.
 Doctor Doom (McMahon) will eventually try to gain control of the Surfer's surfboard, which would bestow superpowers beyond his wildest dreams.